programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ---

-With our dataframe structure established, for both matchers, we can now use openpyxl, downloaded earlier (or pre-downloaded if using the Jupyter Notebook link) to export our .xlsx file.
+With this dataframe, we can now use openpyxl, downloaded earlier (or pre-downloaded if using the Jupyter Notebook link) to export our .xlsx file.

 If exporting only one license, simply set a path, with a intuitive name and deploy openpyxl -